Ziyang-Huang/.Net-Project-Modification-History/README.md

 - Aggregates counts for the last N years and an all‑time total.
 - Writes a CSV named `<repo>_<branch>_<sha6>.csv` (names sanitized; sha is the latest commit’s short hash).
   - If `--project-type` is used and does not include all types, a suffix is appended with the selected types, e.g. `_csproj_vcxproj`.
+  - By default, the CSV is written to the tool root directory unless you pass `-o/--output-dir`.

 ## Features
 - Accurate per‑directory stats using `git -C <dir> log -- .` (scoped to that folder).